-Creeping eruption is a human infection with dog or cat hookworm larvae (immature worm).
+Creeping eruption is a human infection with dog or cat hookworm larvae (immature worms).

 Cutaneous larvae migrans; Zoonotic hookworm; Ancylostoma caninum; Ancylostoma braziliensis; Bunostomum phlebotomum; Uncinaria stenocephala

 Hookworm eggs are found in the stool of infected dogs and cats.
-When the eggs hatch, the larvae infest any contaminated soil and vegetation.
+When the eggs hatch, the larvae can infest soil and vegetation.